mmacaula/tcp-bulbs/README.md

 5. Paste the code from `tcp-bulb.groovy` in there and "publish" for 'me'
 6. Install this app:   Go to "marketplace" -> "SmartApps" -> "My Apps" -> and select "TCP Bulbs - more reliable"
 7. Go on as before.
 Submit any issues you find here as an 'issue'.

+## Credit
+Most credit goes to Todd Wackford who made the original app.
+I only updated it to fix some issues I was having.
+I hope it's useful to others.